top of page

 026-2.jpg

-Ana Maria’s work has been recognized by the Nautilus Book Awards, the Pacific Northwest Booksellers Awards, and as a four-time finalist for the Washington State Book Award.
-Her essays have appeared in dozens of publications including Orion, Ecotone, Fourth Genre, Creative Nonfiction, Brevity, The Normal School, and High Country News.
+Ana Maria Spagna grew up in Riverside, California and moved to the Pacific Northwest as a young adult.
+She is the author of nine books about nature, work, community, and history including, most recently, Pushed: Miners, a Merchant and (Maybe) a Massacre, an investigation of xenophobia in the Inland Northwest.
+Ana Maria’s work has been recognized by the Society for Environmental Journalists, the Pacific Northwest Booksellers Association, and as a four-time finalist for the Washington State Book Award.
+Her essays have appeared in dozens of publications including Orion, Sierra, Ecotone, Fourth Genre, Creative Nonfiction, Brevity, The Normal School, and High Country News.

 After working fifteen years on backcountry trail crews for the National Park Service, she turned to teaching and is currently on faculty in the low-residency MFA programs at Antioch University, Los Angeles and Western Colorado University.
 She has also served as Johnston Visiting Professor at Whitman College, the William Kittredge Distinguished Writer-in-Residence at the University of Montana, as Viebranz Visiting Professor of Creative Writing at St. Lawrence University, and currently at Wenatchee Valley College.